g-k-m/Fashion-days-bg-demo/README.md

 # Fashion-days-bg-demo
-Demo pages of fashiondays.bg made by me, no responsive design
+Demo pages of fashiondays.bg made by me with css grid and sass for 1920 X 1080, no responsive design